ajanis/ansible-mediaserver-project/README.md

 [Ansible-Docker][] role is needed to set up media services

+The following ansible groups must be defined
+ - mediaservices
+    - plexservers
+    - nzbservices
+ - webservices *only if deploying NGINX reverse proxy*
+ - ldapservers *only if deploying an LDAP server*
+   + samba
+   + afpd
+ - nfsservers *only if deploying nfs server*
+ - metrics *only if deploying InfluxDB and Grafana servers and the Varken container*

 ## Requirements

 #### Docker Role variables for media server / service containers